hasidu/pv-pager/README.md

 # FiveM Pager
-Pager for FiveM, with Discord and QBCore integration.
+Pager for FiveM, with Discord and ESX integration.

 ## Command